-On behalf of the Mechanical Engineering Department at the University of Michigan, we would like to welcome you to the Winter 2017 Mechanical Engineering Undergraduate Symposium (MEUS).
+On behalf of the Mechanical Engineering Department at the University of Michigan, we would like to welcome you to the Fall 2018 Mechanical Engineering Undergraduate Symposium (MEUS).

 MEUS provides a venue for our exceptional undergraduate students to showcase their projects from RISE (Research, Innovation, Service and Entrepreneurship) as well as their Design and Manufacturing X50 Courses.